intelligentnet/stemplate/README.md

 # Yet Another Simple template engine

-Inspired by *nix shell and Java version from some years ago and some code influenced by other Rust templating engines.
+Inspired by %nix shell and Java version from some years ago and some code influenced by other Rust templating engines.

 Features:
 1. Default delimiters "${" and "}".
 Can be overridden to anything.